nohn/watermeter/doc/HOWTO.md

 ![Configuration GUI Screenshot](configure.png)

 Replace "Source Image" with http://ip.of.camera.pi/watermeter.jpg and hit the "preview" button.
 Now, step by step enter the coordinates of your digits and gauges and verify with "preview".
+You also need to change the value in "Initial Value" to whatever your meter currently reads.

 Once you are done, click the "save" button to save your configuration.

 Verify the results by accessing http://ip.of.docker.host:3000/?debug.